apache/cordova-docs/www/_posts/TBD-cordova-plugin-camera-8.0.0.md

 For Android, the API behaved consistently depending on the underlying source of the content.
 Most of the time a raw file path was returned.
 It will now always return a URI of some sort, though unlike iOS, it is unsafe to assume it will be a `file://` uri.

-If you were testing and prefixing your file paths, you no longer required to.
+If you were testing and prefixing your file paths, you are no longer required to.
 All URIs returned when using `FILE_URI` option is resolvable by `cordova-plugin-file@8.1.2` and later.

 For examples on how to use the results, see the [Camera Plugin Documentation](https://github.com/apache/cordova-plugin-camera?tab=readme-ov-file#take-a-picture-and-get-a-fileentry-object-)